 When it comes to the most affordable hostel in Caye Caulker, the obvious choice is Bella’s Backpackers.
 Located on the backside of the island, Bella’s Backpackers also has that chilled, island feel to it.
 It’s a short stroll from the picturesque Caribbean Sea and has unparalleled sunset views over the lake out back.

-The hostel is also family run which is really put across into the hostel as you feel very much at home when staying there.
-And the best part – it’s the most affordable hostel on the island!
+The hostel is also family-run which is really put across into the hostel as you feel very much at home when staying there.
+It feels super safe and the best part – it’s the most affordable hostel on the island!